1. Wide Choice of Courses

 4. Modular Assessment

-At the start of Y12 each student is given Target Grades for every Vocational and/ or A level subject they study.
-These take into account for their own GCSE and vocational results in Y11.
+At the start of Year 12 each student is given target grades for every vocational and/ or A level subject they study.
+These take into account for their own GCSE and vocational results in Year 11.
 Ten weekly Modular Assessment continues at Post 16 and gives students and parents/guardians, the opportunity to receive regular updates on their current performance in their chosen subjects.
-It also helps students judge whether or not they are on course to achieve their Target Grade in that subject.
+It also helps students judge whether or not they are on course to achieve their target grade in that subject.
 Self- analysis of their Modular Assessment data is encouraged and facilitated by 1:1 interviews with your pastoral tutor.
 This process continues throughout Year 12 and Year 13.

 5. Pastoral Care

-A strong feature of the Post 16 provision will be the Pastoral care you will receive as a student: Here is a comment from our recent inspection by OFSTED:-
+A strong feature of the Post 16 provision will be the Pastoral care you will receive as a student: Here is a comment from our last inspection by OFSTED:-

 “There is always someone you can ask for advice, like your tutor”